0xdreadnaught/PYrus/README.md

 # PYrus
-Python script to upload files to Virus Total and then display results in therminal
+Python script to upload files to Virus Total and then display results in the terminal

 usage: